bodik/gssgitlab/README.md

-The tool adds layer of Gitlab authorization on the top of the SSH GSS-API authentication support, which originaly lacks ForcedCommand feature (used by SSH Pubkey Gitlab access). gssgitlab acts as shell for `git` handling remote logons for gitlab users and passing through local invocations for system services.
+The tool adds layer of Gitlab authorization on the top of the SSH GSS-API authentication support, which originaly lacks ForcedCommand feature (used by SSH Pubkey Gitlab access). gssgitlab acts as shell for *git* user handling remote logons for gitlab and passing through local invocations for system services.
 Also allows simple identity management functions for the system administrator.

-Project is heavily inspired by (Kgitlab)[https://github.com/iamjamestl/kgitlab].
+Project is heavily inspired by [Kgitlab](https://github.com/iamjamestl/kgitlab).

 ## Motivation